TeskaLabs/asab/doc/asab/metrics.rst

     :show-inheritance:

     :param str name: name of the metric
-    :param dict tags: "host" tag is provided at default. "help" and "unit" tags are used as metadata by Prometheus database
+    :param dict tags: "host" tag is provided by default. "help" and "unit" tags are used as metadata by Prometheus database

     .. automethod:: flush